 For each single-instance database you upgrade or move to a new home, perform the following steps:

 Remove the single-instance database from the group.

 Run the Oracle Database Upgrade Assistant from the Oracle home to which you are moving or upgrading your single-instance database.

 Be prepared to provide the location of the database parameter file for the single-instance database you are upgrading.
 During a database upgrade, the database parameter file is converted.
 If the database parameter file is on a cluster disk, then your parameter file is appropriately located for Oracle Fail Safe to make the conversion.
 If the database parameter file is located on a private disk, then the Oracle Database Upgrade Assistant only converts the local copy.
 In this case, you must edit the copy on the other cluster nodes and make the appropriate changes.

-The Oracle Database Upgrade Assistant also asks you to specify the location of the converted database files.
+Specify the location of the converted database files as asked by the Oracle Database Upgrade Assistant.
 Either leave the data files in their current location, or specify a cluster disk that is currently accessible by the local node.
-If you choose the latter, make sure the cluster disk is not being used by another group.
+If you choose the latter, then ensure the cluster disk is not being used by another group.